-Gärling et.al.
-(1994) summarizes the development of computational process models (CPM), and includes STARCHILD and its predecessors as early example.
-They developed SCHEDULER, a production system which can be sen as a cognitive architecture for producing activity schedules from long- and short-term calendars and a set of perceptual rules.
+Gärling et al. (1994) summarized the development of computational process models (CPMs), and included STARCHILD and its predecessors as early examples.
+They developed SCHEDULER, a production system that can be seen as a cognitive architecture for producing activity schedules from long- and short-term calendars and a set of perceptual rules.
 Ettema and Timmermans (1995) developed SMASH which has similarities to STARCHILD in data requirements and to SCHEDULER in process, but conducts a search where activity insert, delete, and substitute rules are applied to individually generate activity patterns.

 These initial CPMs lead to the development of more elaborate model systems such as AMOS (Kitamura, 1996), an activity-based component of SAMS, an integrated simulation model system comprising land use and vehicle transaction models in addition to AMOS.
-AMOS was applied in Washington DC as part of a study focusing on adaption and learning under travel demand management (TDM) policies.
+AMOS was applied in Washington DC as part of a study focusing on adaptation and learning under travel demand management (TDM) policies.
 AMOS includes a baseline activity analyzer, a TDM response generator (using revealed and stated preference data), and rescheduling and evaluation modules.
-Although AMOS was designed with a rather specific policy application in mind and is not valid for general prediction, it nevertheless make a significant contribution in moving comprehensive ABA paradigms toward operation status.
-The activity-based modules have continued to be developed since that original application.
+Although AMOS was designed with a rather specific policy application in mind and is not valid for general prediction, it nevertheless made a significant contribution in moving comprehensive ABA paradigms toward operation status.